zuzannasosnowska/Responsible-AI/README.md

 # Responsible-AI

-This repository contains my work done COMP0195 at UCL.
+This repository contains my work done for COMP0195 at UCL.

-You should find there:
+You should find here:
 1. Analyse of the performance of multiple ML models i.e., interpretable-by-design approach and a black-box technique.
 2. Interpretation of the models.
 3. Error Analysis